Promoted from the diaries by streiff. Promotion does not imply endorsement.

 So Twitter appears to be proactively seeking and suspending or cancelling accounts of people commenting about China?
 For shame.
 By the way, note that Twitter did NOT promise this could never happen again, and their apology was shockingly weak.
 The company claimed that this was a side effect of deleting ‘bot’ type accounts, but the timing just before the most terrible human rights atrocity in recent Chinese history speaks volumes.

-At best, Twitter is helping enable tyranny by its actions and/or carelessness.
+At best, Twitter is helping enable tyranny abroad and trying to defeat President Trump by its actions and/or carelessness.
 At worst, perhaps you could say Twitter is massacring free speech.
+And doing so on the anniversary of the Tiananmen Square Massacre.

-Twitter, for God’s sake, restore these accounts and don’t do this again!
-You should be promoting Tweets on the horrors of Tiananmen Square, not banning them to perhaps, beg Beijing into letting you operate a fully censored version in China, one that would by Chinese law be required to turn over for arrest all who write anything forbidden (which would even include calling Xi Jinping “Winnie the Pooh”).
+Twitter, for God’s sake, restore these anti-Chinese tyranny accounts and don’t do this again!
+You should be promoting Tweets on the horrors of Tiananmen Square, not banning them to perhaps beg Beijing into letting you to operate a fully censored version in China, one that would by Chinese law be required to turn over for arrest all who write anything forbidden (which includes mentioning the Tiananmen Square Massacre and even calling Xi Jinping “Winnie the Pooh”).

 On this 30th anniversary of the Tiananmen Square Massacre, it is time for all tech communications platforms to agree to fully support freedom and democracy.
-To not do business in totalitarian countries unless you can run a secure, uncensored system where people can freely communicate without fear of arrest for criticizing their government.
-And to develop tools to help spread the truth to those blocked from news of the world by censorship systems such as China’s “Great Firewall.”
-And to stop censoring and ‘shadow banning’ political opinions in the U.S. and around the world that you don’t like, such as from supporters of President Trump. @TwitterForGood must also include supporting, not hindering human rights and freedom of speech around the world.
+To not do business in totalitarian countries unless they can run a secure, uncensored system where people can freely communicate without fear of arrest for criticizing their government.
+To never build instruments of tyranny.
+To develop anti-censorship/firewall tools to help spread the truth to those blocked from news of the world by censorship systems such as China’s “Great Firewall.”
+And to stop censoring and ‘shadow banning’ political opinions in the U.S. and around the world that they don’t like, such as from supporters of President Trump. @TwitterForGood must also include supporting, not hindering human rights and freedom of speech around the world.

-That’s not a lot to ask, especially as Americans just commemorated Memorial Day, honoring so many soldiers who paid the ultimate price in defending the freedom that allowed you to build your companies.
+That’s not a lot to ask, especially as Americans just commemorated Memorial Day, honoring so many soldiers who paid the ultimate price in defending the freedom that allowed the tech companies to build their companies.

-Today, June 4, would be a good day for all tech communications companies to fully join the side of those dedicated to supporting freedom and human rights worldwide.
+Today, June 4, would be an ideal day for all tech communications companies to fully join the side of those dedicated to supporting freedom and human rights worldwide.